 If you'd like to mount your UW ("U: drive") home directory, there are two methods.
 You'll be asked for your UWNetID credentials during either process.

 (1) You can mount the U drive as a file system.
-Note that this method will only work if you are connected to a UW network or are using the BIG_IP/OnNet client.
-At the present time (Oct.
-18, 2017) there is no BIG_IP/OnNet client available for Linux.
+Note that this method will only work if you are connected to a UW network or are using the Husky OnNet client.

 grp=`id -gn`; sudo mount.cifs //udrive.uw.edu/udrive ~/udrive -o domain=NETID,uid=$USER,gid=$grp.

 The SFTP client is installed by default on the VM and provides an FTP-like

 get/put command interface to file transfer.
 To make a connection use the following command: